-Then there was Gladys...

-He had just married Gladys Lombardi now DiSilva.
-They had known each other for three years, but he had been much too busy to think about romance or, God forbid, marriage.
-She had forced his hand.
+Then there was Gladys!
+He had just married Gladys Lombardi, now DiSilva.
+They had known each other for three years, but he had been way too busy to think about romance or, God forbid, marriage, but she had forced his hand.
 Everyone thought she was so sweet...

-"I'm 22, Vin, like you," she had said firmly.
+"I'm 22, Vin, like you," she had told him in her no-nonsense voice.
 "It's time for me to start a family.
 I want to do that with you, but if you cannot get your head out of those damn trucks, I'll find someone else.
-Just let me know what you want to do..."
+Just let me know what you want to do...okay?"

 What choice did he have?
+He was screwed.

-Glad didn't mince words.
+Glad wasn't kidding, she didn't mince words.
 The truth was, he knew she was right and he certainly didn't have time to look around for another wife.
 Starting his own family while he was still responsible for Ma, Tom, Joanne, and Sandy (Alessandra's nickname) was going to be a problem.

-Gladys said she understood his obligation to his family and that they would work it out, but he knew that no woman wanted to share her home with another.
+It didn't matter that Gladys had said she understood his obligation to his family and that they would work it out.
+No woman wanted to share her home with another.

 She took his hand firmly in hers and led the way towards the path through the gorge.
-Vinny smiled and followed ... for her sake.
+Vinny smiled and followed...for her sake.
 He felt good about her, about starting his own family, but the responsibilities weighed on him like a ton of bricks.
 One of these days, he thought, I'm going to be free of all these obligations ... one of these days.